N\'eel proximity effect at antiferromagnet/superconductor interfaces: Quasiclassical Green's functions description of a two-sublattice system

 Subtracting Eqs.~(\ref{eilenberger_left}) and (\ref{eilenberger_right}) we obtain:

 where,

 Now we introduce quasiclassical $\xi$-integrated Green's function:

 where $\xi(\bm p) = -2t (\cos p_x a_x+\cos p_y a_y+\cos p_z a_z)$ is the normal state electron dispersion counted from the Fermi energy.
 In general, in the framework of the two-sublattice formalism the Brillouin Zone (BZ) is reduced along the $p_z$ direction, that is $p_z \in [-\pi/2a_z, \pi/2a_z]$.
 This results in appearance of two normal state quasiparticle dispersion branches $\xi_\pm = \mp 2t(\cos p_x a_x+\cos p_y a_y+\cos p_z a_z)-\mu$ in the reduced BZ.
 Only one of them has a Fermi surface in the first BZ.
 Let it be $\xi_+ $, then the Fermi momentum $\bm p_F$ is determined by the equation $\xi_+(\bm p_F) = 0$.
 The quasiclassical Green's function (\ref{quasi_green}) depends only on the direction of the momentum on the Fermi surface, as usual.
 Please note that in the framework of the developed formalism $\mu$ is assumed to be small with respect to $t$ and, therefore, can be neglected in $\xi_+(\bm p)$, which is reduced to $\xi(\bm p)$ in this case.
+On the other hand, the Fermi energy (as measured from the bottom of the band) and momentum are large such that the usual conditions for the validity of the quasiclassical theory remain valid.
 Moreover, if $\mu$ is of the order of $t$, the quasiclassical formalism developed here fails to work.
 Technically it is because $\mu \sim t $ still enters Eq.~(\ref{eilenberger_sub}) in contrast to the well-known one-sublattice formalism, and the quasiclassical formalism does not allow such a high-energy term.
 Physically it means suppression of all the correlations between electrons belonging to different normal state dispersion branches and Umklapp scattering processes\cite{Cheng2014,Takei2014,Baltz2016}, see Sec.~\ref{sec:relate} for further details.
 In the framework of the quasiclassical approximation $\check {\tilde G}(\bm R + \bm a/2 \pm \bm a_z/2,\bm p) \approx \check {\tilde G}(\bm R, \bm p) + (\bm a \pm \bm a_z) \bm \nabla \check {\tilde G}(\bm R, \bm p)/2$ and we obtain

 where $\bm v_F = d\xi/d \bm p|_{\bm p = \bm p_F} = 2t(\bm a_x \sin[p_x a_x] + \bm a_y \sin[p_y a_y]+ \bm a_z \sin [p_z a_z])$.
 After the $\xi$-integration the resulting Eilenberger equation for the quasiclassical Green's function takes the form: